vishesh-shrivastav/Weisberg-solutions/README.md

 # Weisberg-solutions
-Solutions to (mostly even numbered) problems in the book Applied Linear Regression by Sanford Weisberg.
+Solutions to (mostly even numbered) problems from the book Applied Linear Regression by Sanford Weisberg.
 Done as a part of the course STAT 5302 at University of Minnesota, Twin Cities